wlin12/wang2vec/README.md

 The command to build word embeddings is exactly the same as in the original version, except that we removed the argument -cbow and replaced it with the argument -type:

-./word2vec -train <input_file> -output <output_file> -type 0 -size 50 -window 5 -negative 10 -hs 0 -sample 1e-4 -threads 1 -binary 1 -iter 5
+./word2vec -train <input_file> -output <output_file> -type 0 -size 50 -window 5 -negative 10 -nce -hs 0 -sample 1e-4 -threads 1 -binary 1 -iter 5 -cap 0

 The -type argument is a integer that defines the architecture to use.
 These are the possible parameters:
 0 - cbow